thoraxe/istio-lab-summit-2019/instructions/kiali/kiali.md

 Within the Kiali UI select the *Distributed Tracing* option from the left hand navigation and then choose

-* Namespace: tutorial
+* Namespace: istio-tutorial
-* Service: customer.tutorial
+* Service: customer.istio-tutorial

 and finally press the *Search* button.